Manufacturers across Southeastern Pennsylvania will have the chance to

 It’s a proactive measure, says Mark Basla, Vice President of Marketing and Development for the DVIRC, a 20-year old economic development organization that serves about 5,000 small to mid-sized advance manufacturing enterprises in the Philadelphia five-county area.

 “I don’t think we have enough support and system recalibaration going on,” says Basla.
 “We need to focus on these things.
-We’re at a point where we have to reinvent ourselves and it’s going to take systemic changes.”
+Were at a point where we have to reinvent ourselves and its going to take systemic changes.”

 The study asks manufacturers to rank their progress against the world-class performance benchmarks of Next Generation Manufacturing, a framework of strategies that aims to drive growth and profitability in six key areas: customer-focused innovation, systemic continuous improvement, advanced talent management, global engagement, extended enterprise management and sustainable products and processes.